abelectronicsuk/ABElectronics_Python_Libraries/ExpanderPi/README.md

 ```
 sudo python setup.py install
 ```
-For Python 3.5:
+For Python 3:
 ```
 sudo python3 setup.py install
 ```

-If you have PIP installed you can install the library directly from github with the following command:
+If you have PIP installed you can install the library directly from GitHub with the following command:

 For Python 2.7:
 ```
 sudo python2.7 -m pip install git+https://github.com/abelectronicsuk/ABElectronics_Python_Libraries.git
 ```

-For Python 3.5:
+For Python 3:
 ```
-sudo python3.4 -m pip install git+https://github.com/abelectronicsuk/ABElectronics_Python_Libraries.git
+sudo python3 -m pip install git+https://github.com/abelectronicsuk/ABElectronics_Python_Libraries.git
 ```

 The Expander Pi library is located in the ExpanderPi directory